chrisgoringe/cg-controller/README.md

 ## The other icons

+### On the controller

 ![other icons](images/other_icons.png)

 The play button indicates that all of the nodes in this group are currently active (not bypassed or muted).
 You can use it to bypass or mute a group.
-(Mute is refered to as 'never' in some places)
+(Mute is refered to as 'never' in some places).

+Clicking the play button will bypass or unbypass the group, ctrl-clicking will mute or unmute.

 |Icon|Meaning|Click will...|Ctrl-click will...|
 |-|-|-|-|